rev-net/memo/pitch.md

 ## $REV

 $REV runs on its own as a revnet according to the rules below – there is no governance.
 RRG is a token holder alongside other token holders and has no special powers.
 Anyone can participate in $REV at any time.

-### Anatomy of a revnet

-Each revnet has a token and is defined in stages.
-Each stage specifies five rules which dictate how the revent operates:

-- **Duration:** How long does the stage last?
-A revnet’s final stage lasts forever.
-- **Price:**
-    - **Starting price:** How much does it cost to buy a single token when the stage begins?
-The payment's value stays within the revnet and can only be accessed by token holders who cash out.
-    - **Price increase:** How frequently, and by how much, does the token's price increase within the stage?
-- **Split:** What percentage of token issuance (and buybacks) are set aside for a list of recipients, and which address is the split operator?
-The split operator can add, remove, or modify recipients from that list, changing how the split is allocated within the fixed percent set for the stage.
-- **Automint:** How many tokens get minted to a list of recipients at the start of the stage?
-This functions like a "pre-mint" only accessible once the stage has started.
-- **Cash out tax:** How much does the revnet's next potential cash out value increase each time a token holder cashes out?

-If token holders add liquidity to an [AMM](https://docs.uniswap.org/concepts/uniswap-protocol#order-book-vs-amm) and it offers a better price than the revnet, the revnet will route incoming payments to that market instead of issuing new tokens.
-The revnet's split is applied to these buybacks as well.

-Built using Juicebox v4, revnets can grow to accept money on new [EVM-compatible networks](https://ethereum.org/en/developers/docs/evm/) as they emerge, and also offer cash outs on those networks.
-Holders can move their tokens between chains, and when they do, the revnet automatically moves funds to back those tokens to maintain those tokens' value.

 ### $REV stage 1